-Most people immediatly thing of the common candy we roast over the campfire when they hear the word marshmallow.
+Most people immediately think of the candy we roast over the campfire when they hear the word marshmallow.
 Although these candies no longer use the plant, the original recipe relied on the thick, sweet-tasting, mucilaginous texture of the marshmallow root.

-The mucilage in marshmallow are both the reason it can be made into a delicious, fluffy treat, as well as the active constituents behind its medicinal uses.
+The mucilage in marshmallow is both the reason it can be made into a delicious, fluffy treat, as well as the active constituents behind its medicinal uses.

-Marshmallows is most commonly used to treat irritations of the mucus membranes and epithelial tissue throughout the body, including the respiratory tract, digestive tract, and the skin.
+Marshmallows are most commonly used to treat irritations of the mucous membranes and epithelial tissue throughout the body, including the respiratory tract, digestive tract, and the skin.

 The roots and leaves are used topically to treat bruising, wounds, allergic rashes, inflammation, and muscle damage or soreness.